Please check the Frequently Asked Questions below prior to submitting a "Contact Us" request.

 You can check the status of your passport application at the link below:

-Application status should be available 5-7 days after applying.
+Your application status should be available online 7-10 business days after you apply.

 Please click on the link below to obtain contact information for foreign embassies in Washington, D.C.: